 Toallin was flabbergasted.

-Toallin started to laugh.
+Luke started to laugh.

 "It's my obligation, Toallin.
 I'm the last Jedi trained by the last Jedi master of old, master Yoda.
 When my master was united with the Force I promised him to pass on my knowledge to a new generation of Jedi."